 Your list may be much longer than my quick outline.
 The punching, kicking, knee strikes, stomping, and choking that I witnessed on this video was offensive rather than defensive force, and was not reasonable, under these circumstances.

 There’s a lesson here about bar bouncers

-It’s not always wise to hire bar bouncers whose main attribute is his large-size if the job description really requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.
+It’s not always wise to hire bar bouncers whose main attribute is his large-size if the job description requires someone to have a calm professional demeanor and adequate training to manage a large crowd and drunk and disorderly customers.

 From watching the video, I suspect that many of the Conch House bar bouncers:

-- Had little or no security experience.
+- They had little or no security experience.

 In a crisis, like this one, inexperienced and untrained bouncers will fall-back on their physically aggressive instincts to solve what should have been a crowd management problem addressed in the planning stage.

 A bar bouncer is supposed to monitor the crowd so everyone has a good time but within reasonable limits.